 The bridges divide Allegheny County into four quadrants, North, East, West, and South.
 The cultures may differ.

 But one thing stays the same.
 If you’re from Allegheny County, you claim Pittsburgh.
-You claim the Pittsburgh culture.
 You bleed black and gold.

-And you remember the times from long ago where Pittsburgh was a steel town.
-That blue-collar remains even as Pittsburgh has now shifted into a technology and medicine economy.
+And you remember the times from long ago when Allegheny County was a steel town.
+That blue-collar remains even as the suburbs have now shifted into a technology and medicine economy.
+With these new industries that have arisen, you need an employment lawyer familiar with Allegheny County.

 Employment in this country is at will.
 This means that you can be fired for any non-illegal reason.
 There are, however, numerous exceptions to this general rule that your employer can fire you for any reason that they want.